Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning

 The \emph{experiment-impact-tracker} framework abstracts away many of the previously mentioned difficulties in estimating carbon and energy impacts: it handles routing to appropriate tools for collecting information, aggregates information across tools to handle carbon calculations, finds carbon intensity information automatically, and corrects for multiple processes on one machine.
 Yet, a few other challenges may be hidden by using the framework which remain difficult to circumvent.

 As \citet{Khan:2018:RAE:3199681.3177754} discuss, and we encounter ourselves, poor driver support makes tracking energy difficult.
 Not every chipset supports RAPL, nor does every Linux kernel.
-Neither NVIDIA or Intel provide first party supported python libraries for access to measurements. \emph{nvidia-smi} per-process measurements in docker containers are not supported.\footnote{\href{https://web.archive.org/web/20191226201234/https://github.com/NVIDIA/nvidia-docker/issues/179/\%23issuecomment-242150861}{https://github.com/NVIDIA/nvidia-docker/issues/179\#issuecomment-242150861}} A body of work has also looked at improving estimates of energy usage from RAPL by fitting a regression model to real energy usage patterns~\citep{DBLP:journals/corr/abs-1709-06076,kavanagh2019rapid,ghosh2013statistical,song2013unified}.
+Intel also does not provide first party supported python libraries for access to measurements. \emph{nvidia-smi} per-process measurements in docker containers are not supported.\footnote{\href{https://web.archive.org/web/20191226201234/https://github.com/NVIDIA/nvidia-docker/issues/179/\%23issuecomment-242150861}{https://github.com/NVIDIA/nvidia-docker/issues/179\#issuecomment-242150861}} A body of work has also looked at improving estimates of energy usage from RAPL by fitting a regression model to real energy usage patterns~\citep{DBLP:journals/corr/abs-1709-06076,kavanagh2019rapid,ghosh2013statistical,song2013unified}.
 The Slurm workload manager provides an energy accounting plugin,\footnote{\href{https://web.archive.org/web/20160806015613/http://slurm.schedmd.com/acct_gather_energy_plugins.html}{https://slurm.schedmd.com/acct\_gather\_energy\_plugins.html}} but requires administrator access to add.
-For those without access to Slurm, Intel's RAPL supports access to measurements through three mechanisms, but only one of these (the powercap interface only available on Linux systems) does not require root access (see more discussion by \citet{Khan:2018:RAE:3199681.3177754}).
+For those without access to Slurm, Intel's RAPL supports access to measurements through three mechanisms, but only one of these (the powercap interface only available on some systems) does not require root access (see more discussion by \citet{Khan:2018:RAE:3199681.3177754}).
 To promote widespread reporting, we avoid any tool which requires administrative access or would not be accessible on most Linux systems.
 Providing better supported tools for user-level access to power metrics would make it possible to more robustly measure energy usage.